 Due to Celia’s workshops selling out, the costs and organisation to bring her from the South Island and for catering reasons we cannot offer cancellations.
 Thanks for understanding on this matter – you are however welcome to transfer your ticket to someone else.

 If we need to postpone or cancel the event, we will fully refund the cost of the ticket.
-Please note: we cannot refund the ticketing costs incurred by the Ticketing company.

 About wild & grace media|events: